 However, there are times when credit reports contain errors.
-Credit report errors include anything from an on-time payment reported as late to sharing a name with a person that actually has a delinquent account.
+Credit report errors include anything from an on-time payment reported as late to sharing a name with a person who actually has a delinquent account.
 If you find that a debt collector has made an error on your report, you can file a dispute with the credit bureau.
 If you can prove that the debt collector is incorrect, you can update or remove the collection.
 This action should help your credit score rise.

-What To Do When Debt Collectors Call
+What To Do When a Debt Collector Contacts You

 Make Time to Talk